libp2p/specs/pubsub/README.md

 number that is unique among messages originating from each given peer.
 No two messages on a pubsub topic from the same peer should have the same `seqno` value, however messages from different peers may have the same sequence number, so this number alone cannot be used to address messages.
-(Notably the 'timecache' in use by the floodsub implementation contains a `message_id`, which is constructed from the concatenation of the `seqno` and the `from` fields.
+Notably the 'timecache' in use by the go implementation contains a `message_id`, which is constructed from the concatenation of the `seqno` and the `from` fields.
 This `message_id` is then unique among messages.
 It was also proposed in [#116](https://github.com/libp2p/specs/issues/116) to use a `message_hash`,